dice-group/joint-model/README.md

 - **Demo_3** explores the impact of semantics embedding in LSTM+RNN model
 - **Demo_4** explores the impact of semantics embedding in LSTM+DNN model
 - **Demo_5** explores SVM as a baseline from traditional machine learning approaches.
+- **Demo_6** explores the performance of SOAT baseline (CNN and BiLSTM) and our proposed approach (BiLSTM+CNN)

-To run the above-mentioned demos, we provide a preprocessed dataset (training and testing batches) which have been preprocessed in our experiments.
+To run the above-mentioned demos, we provide a preprocessed dataset which have been preprocessed in our experiments.
 ### Contact

 Please contact hamada.zahera@upb.de in case you have any questions.